morganpage/ic-gamekit/README.md

 Specific to a player within a game, game saves can be used to store the progress that a player has made in a particular game.

 ## Admins
 Only Admins can create games and add achievements.
-You can add a wallet prinicipal as an admin with:
+You can add a wallet principal as an admin with:

 ```bash
 # Adds a new Admin